Celab Four:C Dispatch

 Specific zoom levels and locations can can be saved for future viewing.

-With advanced map module additional GIS-functionality can be added to Four:C Dispatch solution, for even more versatility in the map interface.
+With advanced map module additional GIS-functionality can be added to Four:C Dispatch solution for even more versatility in the map interface.
+Features like geofence and (GIS) feeds from external sources.

 Allows operator to manually select areas on map to perform size or distance calculations.